ImDoubD/Spontaneous-Meetup/README.md

     - `BROADCAST_EXPIRED` – (Potentially triggered via scheduled job) when a broadcast’s end time is reached.
   - How It Works:
     - `Producer`: The NotificationService sends events to a Kafka topic (notifications).
 These events contain the type, user ID, broadcast ID, timestamp, and any additional metadata.
     - `Consumer`: A Kafka consumer (set up in the NotificationService singleton) subscribes to the notifications topic.
-It processes each message (e.g.sending push notifications).
+It processes each message (for now the notification/message logs are shown on the terminal).
 This decouples the main application logic from the actual notification handling.
 - Auto-Expiry Logic
   - Method: `expireBroadcasts()`
   - Business Logic: